 McDowell stacks mystery upon mystery in a precisely calculated manner that keeps the reader turning pages, without straining credibility.
 Chapters end on some oblique note of unease or flat statement of uncomfortable fact, whether it be death, dismemberment, or a stand of water oak trees planted by Elinor that seem to grow overnight.

 The horrors can be understated and they can also be graphic: a preacher discovers Elinor naked submerged in the muddy red waters of the Perdido, undergoing some transformation.
 James’s wife Genevieve is killed in a car accident, a brutal death that McDowell tinges with the blackest of humor.
 A man who attacks teenage Lucille at a dance is dealt with mercilessly.
 A young boy is swept up into the powerful junction between the Blackwater and Perdido and drowns, perhaps by something that lives at the bottom of the whirlpool, where “it grabbed you so tight your arms got broken and then it licked the eyeballs right out of your head.”
 Voices of dead wives and children come from the next room.
-And one character suffers a bone-cracking death the likes of which I haven’t read outside of a Clive Barker short story; it is truly the most discomfiting scene in the whole series, one of the worst deaths I've read in horror; a terrific bit of 1980s paperback Grand Guignol (it happens in volume three, The House, my favorite of the series).
+And one character suffers a bone-cracking death the likes of which I haven’t read outside of a Clive Barker story; it is truly the most discomfiting scene in the whole series, one of the worst deaths I've read in horror; a terrific bit of 1980s paperback Grand Guignol (it happens in volume three, The House, my favorite of the series).

 The central mystery is, of course, Elinor.
 In a way, there’s no mystery about her: it’s clear she’s not quite human, or human and something more, within the first half of volume one, The Flood.
-In another way, there’s lots of mystery because McDowell is a writer who underplays supernatural occurrences, letting them happen organically, flowing as it does from the natural lives of the characters.
+In another way, there’s lots of mystery because McDowell is a writer who underplays supernatural occurrences, letting them happen organically, flowing as they do from the natural lives of the characters.
 It’s a nice trick for those who appreciate quieter, more ambiguous horror fiction, to readers who like to do their own imaginative heavy lifting.
 This nature has been passed on to daughter Frances—witness Frances’s strange supernatural revenge upon a rapist in volume four, The War.
-McDowell keeps Elinor’s origins murky even when he tells us precisely.
+McDowell keeps Elinor’s origins murky even when he tells us precisely what they are.
 The mythic kinship between mother and daughter, and to the Perdido River, speaks of Jungian shapeshifters, of ancient legends about the dark powers of women and water, their unending appetite, and the children they bear.
 Frances bears not only Lilah on a stormy night in volume five, The Fortune; there is another child too, one that Zaddie Sapp catches the merest glimpse of when assisting in the childbirth:

 “Zaddie turned to turn out the light, but as she was turning she glimpsed a second head emerging smoothly from Frances’s quietly heaving body.
 It was greenish-gray, and it seemed to wobble.
 Zaddie saw two wide-open, perfectly round filmy eyes, and two round black holes where a nose ought to have been...”